 Right now, you could eat a donut, book a trip to Tahiti, and tell your boss to buzz off.
-You don’t do these things because at some level, you understand the value of self-control and delayed gratification.
+However, you don’t do these things because at some level, you understand the value of self-control and delayed gratification.

 Delayed gratification means saying “no” to something you want in the moment in exchange for a greater benefit or reward later.
-It’s the work of putting off pleasure, especially when indulging in that pleasure would have adverse consequences down the road.
+It involves putting off pleasure, especially when indulging in that pleasure would have adverse consequences down the road.

 But how do experts define “delayed gratification,” and more importantly, how can you use it to improve your self-control and become more productive?

 Table of Contents

 Encyclopedia Britannica defines “delay of gratification” as:

 “the act of resisting an impulse to take an immediately available reward in the hope of obtaining a more-valued reward in the future.”

 Let’s break that definition into two parts.
 First, delayed gratification requires us to resist an immediate urge.
 Second, it is moderated by beliefs and so requires that we have reason to believe we’ll gain something if we do.

 Situations that fulfill only a single part of that definition do not call for delayed gratification.
 There’s no reason to resist the impulse to run from an angry tiger, nor is there reason to put off a momentary pleasure that’s adaptive or healthy, such as laughing at a friend’s funny story.